Yeah, and I can't believe that nobody's talking about that either.

 The Justice Department's been doing everything it can to get the names of Americans who have Swiss bank accounts.

-The Department of Justice damn near busted the United Bank of Scotland over the United Bank of Switzerland over this a few years back, and now they're going after other Swiss banks.
+The Department of Justice damn near busted the United Bank of Scotland over United Bank of Switzerland over this a few years back.

-So the IRS and the Department of Justice are now, again, this business insider story, grabbing new powers in the hunt for revenue.
+So the IRS and the Department of Justice are now, again, this Business Insider story, grabbing new powers in the hunt for revenue.

 And there's two stories here.

-Which the coin of the realm in Swiss banking was privacy.
+And these banks are giving up the information, which the coin of the realm in Swiss banking was privacy.

 They're giving it up.